 If former S.C.
 Gov. Mark Sanford runs for Congress, he will have to do it without one of his top lieutenants.

-Chris Drummond, Sanford’s former communications director, has signed on as the senior campaign adviser for Teddy Turner – who announced last month he was running to replace Tim Scott in South Carolina’s 1st Congressional District.
+Chris Drummond, Sanford’s former communications director, has signed on as the senior campaign advisor for Teddy Turner -- who announced last month he was running to replace Tim Scott in South Carolina’s 1st Congressional District.

 Last month, Gov. Nikki Haley appointed Scott to replace U.S. Sen. Jim DeMint, who resigned to lead the Heritage Foundation.